tobek/laminae/notes.md

 Those argent fields more likely habitants,
 Translated saints, or middle spirits hold
 Betwixt the angelical and human kind...
--corrupt nature in the void that travesties God's creation, PL Book III 455-62
+---corrupt nature in the void that travesties God's creation, PL Book III 455-62

-To love thou blam'st me not, for love thou sayst leads up to heaven, is both the way and guide;
-Bear with me then, if lawful what I ask;
-Love not the heavenly spirits, and how their love Express they, by looks only, or do they mix Irradiance, virtual or immediate touch?
--Adam asking Raphael if angels have sex, PL, Book VIII 611-17 (Raphael blushes in response: he "glowed / Celestial rosy red, love's proper hue".
-Then gracefully admits they do: "Let it suffice thee that thou knowst / Us happy, and without love no happiness."
-Goes on to clarify a little more about the purity of it all.)
+Incensed with indignation, Satan stood
+Unterrified, and like a comet burned,
+That fires the length of Ophiuchus huge
+In the arctic sky, and from his horrid hair
+Shakes pestilence and war.

 #### quote authors